This post may contain affiliate links. Please see my disclosure policy for details.

 Initially, it was a hunting lodge nicknamed ‘Mud Hut’ built in 1869.
-It was then sold to a couple called Frederick and Jessie Head who a took a liking the place on their Honeymoon in 1883.
+It was then sold to a couple called Frederick and Jessie Head who took a liking to the place on their Honeymoon in 1883.
 By 1885, it was sold to an English couple called Ethel and Hugh F. Locke King and construction started immediately to make the property into a statement hotel.

 By 1886 the Mena House Hotel was born, taking the name from King Menes, the founder of the first Egyptian dynasty.

 A fun fact I didn’t know is that in 1890 the Mena House built Egypt’s first swimming pool!

 Ever since, it has been a statement hotel for royalty, presidents and celebrities to take residence in.
 Including Prince Albert, King George V, President Richard Nixon and movie stars like James Bond’s Roger Moore.

 2. The Mena House is an oasis compared to Giza outside

 Giza, in a word, is chaos.
 Beautiful chaos, but chaos all the same!